Introducing gSender, your CNC dashboard

 - Feed override and active job status indicators

-- Keybindings available for most functions for external keyboard/keypad control
+- Fully exposed keyboard shortcuts for external keyboard/keypad control

-- Homing cycle and rapid positioning locations available for machines with homing hardware
+- Homing cycle and quick-movement locations available for machines with homing hardware

-- Full spindle/laser support via manual control widgets and live overrides
+- Full spindle/laser support via manual control widgets, active alerting, and live overrides

 - Lightweight mode reduces processing intensity on less powerful hardware or when running larger files